Liberalism in the United States: New Deal

 In the 1930s, liberalism came to describe a pragmatic ideology that called for a moderate amount of government regulation of the economy, progressive taxation, and increased exercise of federal government power in relation to the states.
 It also came to signify support for organized labor and a degree of hostility, or at least suspicion, of big business.
 Liberalism did retain some aspects of the term's usage prior to the 1930s, including support for civil liberties and secularism.
 What was once called classical liberalism came to be described as libertarianism, or a combination of fiscal conservatism and social liberalism.
 These positions were contrasted with those to their political left, who favored greater changes, and with conservatives, who opposed these changes.

 President Franklin D. Roosevelt came to office in 1933, amid the economic calamity of the Great Depression, offering the nation a New Deal intended to alleviate economic want and unemployment, provide greater opportunities and restore prosperity.
-The presidency of Franklin D. Roosevelt (1933–1945), the longest in the United States history, was marked by an increased role for the federal government in addressing the nation's economic and other problems.
+The presidency of Franklin D. Roosevelt (1933–1945), the longest in United States history, was marked by an increased role the federal government had in addressing the nation's economic and other problems.
 Work relief programs provided jobs, ambitious projects such as the Tennessee Valley Authority promoted economic development and a social-security system laid the groundwork for the nation's modern welfare system.
 The Great Depression dragged on through the 1930s despite the New Deal programs, which were met with mixed success in solving the nation's economic problems.

 Religious and ethnic minorities had been hard hit and were helped by the relief programs and the patronage policy.
 Catholics and Jews gave strong support to the New Deal coalition.
 Blacks were included in New Deal programs, especially in the North, with a lesser role in the South.
-Sociologist Gunnar Myrdal concluded: The Negro’s share may be meagre in all this state activity, but he has been given a share.
+Sociologist Gunnar Myrdal concluded:

+The Negro's share may be meagre in all this state activity, but he has been given a share.
 He has been given a broader and more variegated front to defend and from which to push forward.
 This is the great import of the New Deal to the Negro.
 For almost the first time in history of the nation the state has done something substantial and a social way without excluding the Negro.

 The New Deal provided direct relief for minorities in the 1930s through the Civilian Conservation Corps (CCC), Public Works Administration (PWA), the Works Progress Administration (WPA) and other agencies and during World War II executive orders and the Fair Employment Practices Commission opened millions of new jobs to minorities and forbade discrimination in companies with government contracts.
 The 1.5 million black veterans in 1945 were fully entitled to generous veteran benefits from the GI Bill on the same basis as everyone else.